Xiddler/PORTABLE_ENV/dotfiles/cheat/git.md

 git rebase, git cherry-pick						:: change/move commits around the graph git push, git fetch, git remote, git merge		:: share your code and history with your friends git worktree									:: have more than one commit checked out at a time

+# see log of recent 7 days

+Log for last week.
+Add --author=donagh if I only want to see changes I made.
+-> % git log --all --pretty=format:'%h %cd %s (%an)' --since='7 days ago'

+# Nice log output

+-> % git log --pretty=format:'%h %ad | %s%d [%an]' --graph --date=short

 # END